cloudfoundry-attic/bosh-lite/README.md

 1. Target the BOSH Director and login with admin/admin.

     ```
-    # if behind a proxy, exclude this IP by setting no_proxy (xip.io is introduced later)
+    # if behind a proxy, exclude both the VM's private IP and xip.io by setting no_proxy (xip.io is introduced later)
     $ export no_proxy=192.168.50.4,xip.io

     $ bosh target 192.168.50.4 lite